isFakeAccount/psnawp/README.md

-# Play Station Network API Wrapper Python (PSNAWP)
+# PlayStation Network API Wrapper Python (PSNAWP)

 Retrieve User Information, Trophies, Game and Store data from the PlayStation Network

 ## How to install

 To install the library into python.
-First you need to clone the repo at your local machine.
-And run the following command from the root directory of the repo
+First you need to clone the repo at your local machine and run the following command from the root directory of the repo

 ```
 python setup.py install
 ```

-This libary was made using python 3.9.
-I don't expect a lot of issues in previous python 3 versions but you might run into issues with python 2.
+This library was made using python 3.9.
+I don't expect a lot of issues in previous python 3 versions, but you might run into issues with python 2.

 **Bonus Installing Library on PyCharm IDE:**